munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 2. Participated the weekly virtual meetup of #wmn_who_code hosted by @Shubhangi Jena @Helena Barmer

 3. Participated the weekly virtual meetup of the #sg_dlstarguys

+### Day 18: July 14, 2019

+1. Finished Lesson 2 Intro to Descriptive Statistics course on Udacity

+2. Attended webinar with Robert Wagner which was very interesting.

+3. Did some work on the #sg_hackathon_orgnizrs channel.